Hi! I'm Marissa.

-August 2013 Joined the digital team at the U.S. Department of Energy, where I managed daily operations for Energy.gov, the agency's primary public-facing website; oversaw a multidisciplinary digital marketing team; and advised the U.S. Secretary of Energy on strategic digital content and branding initiatives.
+August 2013 Joined the digital team at the U.S. Department of Energy, where I managed daily operations for Energy.gov, the agency's primary public-facing website; oversaw a cross-functional digital marketing team; and advised the U.S. Secretary of Energy on strategic digital content and branding initiatives.
 In 2016, I helped launch a podcast.

 May 2013 Received Master’s of Public Policy from Georgetown University.
 Master’s thesis used publicly available data to define the relationship between federal transportation infrastructure spending and bicycle commuting rates in major American cities.
 (Spoiler alert: More $ = more bike commuters.)

 2010-2013 Developed and implemented both targeted and kitchen-sink digital marketing strategies for two nonprofits — SmartPower and Clean Energy States Alliance — and led national marketing campaigns to encourage consumers to buy clean energy and develop more energy efficient behavior at home.